clerk/javascript/.changeset/young-pigs-live.md

 '@clerk/shared': minor
 ---

 Introduces dynamic keys from `clerkMiddleware`, allowing access by server-side helpers like `auth`.
-Keys such as `signUpUrl`, `signInUrl`, and `secretKey` are securely encrypted using AES algorithm.
+Keys such as `signUpUrl`, `signInUrl`, `publishableKey` and `secretKey` are securely encrypted using AES algorithm.

 When providing `secretKey`, `CLERK_ENCRYPTION_KEY` is required as the encryption key.
 If `secretKey` is not provided, `CLERK_SECRET_KEY` is used by default.